Investigational New Drug Applications (INDs) for CBER-Regulated Products

 Clinical studies must follow a set of laws and regulations, which are intended to protect the right, safety, and welfare of human subjects participating in human trials, ensure the quality, validity, and integrity of the clinical trial data, and promote the availability of new medical products to the public.
 These laws and regulations define the roles and responsibilities of entities, such as sponsors, clinical investigators, and institutional review boards.
 In addition, various guidance documents and standard operating procedures are available to clarify policies and procedures for the IND process.

-- Information on Submitting an Investigational New Drug Application
+- Submission of an Investigational New Drug Application (IND) to CBER

 - Investigational New Drug (IND) Application